What the 15.5% Airbnb new fee structure means for hosts

 Let’s say you used to set your nightly rate at $100.

 At first glance, it looks like you’ve lost money.
-But if you simply raise your nightly rate so that the guest pays about the same as they did before, your payout balances out.
+But if you simply raise your nightly rate so the guest pays about the same as before, your payout balances out.
 In this case, you’d increase the rate from $100 to about $114.50.
 After Airbnb takes 15.5%, you still earn $97.

 The problem is that many self-managing hosts don’t make this adjustment.
 Or if they do, they apply the wrong markup.
 As a result, they risk either underpricing and losing income or overpricing and losing bookings.